We spent our last evening in Paris with our old New York City neighbor's sister. Here's why that was special.

-A year later Michael and I attended the opening night party of Spamalot at the Wynn Hotel in Las Vegas (doesn’t that sound fancy?).
-Rumor had it, somewhere in the giant ballroom lurked none other than Slash.
+A year later I attended an event with my now husband/then fiancé at the Wynn Hotel in Las Vegas-doesn't that sound fancy?
+Rumor had it- somewhere in the giant ballroom lurked none other than Slash.

-As the evening drew to a close and Michael and I walked back to our hotel room, there, in the distance, waaaaaaaaay in front of us, drifted the tell-tale top hat of Mr. Slash himself.
+As the evening drew to a close, we walked back to our hotel room.
+There, in the distance, waaaaaaaaay out in front of us, drifted the tell-tale top hat of Slash himself.
 I quickened my step.
-As we arrived at the elevator banks, Slash and his wife had just stepped into the first car and as the doors closed I thought…’uggg…we missed our chance!!!’
+Just as we arrived at the elevator banks, Slash and his wife stepped into the first car and the doors closed after them.

-Slash held the doors for us.
-What a gentleman.
+Then a miracle happened.
+Slash opened the doors for us-what a gentleman.

-The elevator reached our floor and I stepped out, thoroughly disappointed in our future as a united front.
-Michael and I were engaged now and if we couldn’t handle this together, what could we handle?
-Now we would never know if Mr. T. was a big fat liar or not.
+The elevator reached our floor.
+I stepped out, thoroughly disappointed in our future as a united front.
+We were engaged now after all.
+If we couldn't handle this together, what would we be able to handle?
+We'd now never know if Mr. T. was, in fact, a teller of truths.

 Slash's wife actually calls him Slash.

 OK.
 Well, that was it.
-Clearly the Universe was trying to tell me something (‘Synchronicity Kids’).
-Michael shot me a look as if to say…’don’t you dare bother him,’ but it was too late!
-When Synchronicity gives you not one, not two, but THREE opportunities to ask Slash a question you had better do it.
+Clearly the powers that be had offered up an opportunity here.
+My husband shot me a look that said, "Don't you dare bother him," but it was too late.
+When you are given not one, not two, but THREE chances to ask Slash a question-you had better do it.

 Slash honestly looked like he was going to punch me.
 In fact, he'd probably turned the wrong way at the T junction on purpose just to get away from our creepy moon faces.
 Before he could call security I blurted out, 'Do you know Mr. T.?'